 A relatively new addition to the gaming industry, game streaming services give players remote access to some of the best titles on the market.
-Each service works a bit different than the next, but in essence these services allow users to stream video games to their screen in a manner similar to Netflix or Hulu.
-That means you won’t need a fancy PC or lots of storage space on your console — instead, you’ll just need a stable internet connection.
+Each service works a bit differently than the next, but in essence, these services allow users to stream video games to their screen in a manner similar to Netflix or Hulu.
+That means you won’t need a fancy PC or lots of storage space on your console to play high-fidelity games — instead, you’ll just need a stable internet connection.

 Anyone looking for a relatively affordable way to access hundreds of games without upgrading their hardware will find much to love with these services.
 Although the technology is new, the marketplace is already becoming crowded with companies looking to create the next big thing.
 Here are the best game streaming services currently available.